inxi man page

 - -x -A

-- - Adds (if available and/or relevant) vendor: item, which shows specific vendor [product] information. - Adds version/port(s)/driver version (if available) for each Audio device. - Adds PCI Bus ID/USB ID number of each Audio device.
+- - Adds (if available and/or relevant) vendor: item, which shows specific vendor [product] information. - Adds version/port(s)/driver version (if available) for each device. - Adds PCI/USB ID of each device. - Adds non-running sound servers, if detected.

 - -x -B

 - - Adds vendor/model, battery status (if battery present). - Adds attached battery powered peripherals ( Device-[number]:) if detected (keyboard, mouse, etc.). - Adds battery volts:, min: voltages.
 Note that if difference is critical, that is current voltage is too close to minimum voltage, shows without -x.

 - - Adds bogomips on CPU (if available) - Adds boost: [enabled|disabled] if detected, aka turbo.
 Not all CPUs have this feature. - Adds CPU Flags (short list).
 Use -f to see full flag/feature list. - Adds CPU microarchitecture + revision (e.g. Sandy Bridge, K8, ARMv8, P6, etc.).
 Only shows data if detected.
 Newer microarchitectures will have to be added as they appear, and require the CPU family ID, model ID, and stepping.
 Examples: arch: Sandy Bridge rev: 2, arch: K8 rev.F+ rev: 2 If unable to non-ambiguosly determine architecture, will show something like: arch: Amber Lake note: check rev: 9

 - - Adds more items to Features line of optical drive; dds rev version to optical drive.